 The last step is to strain the oil through your cheesecloth or metal strainer, and bottle the resulting oil.
 While the remaining plant material can’t be dried out or smoked, it can be used in other recipes such as pesto.

 How To Cook With Your Weed Oil: Cannabis Oil Uses

 Cannabis oil can be an extremely versatile cooking ingredient.
 You can think beyond the basic pot brownie or weed cookie!
 There is a whole world of culinary delights for you to discover.
 Adding a little oil into your favorite cocktail (gin and weed tonic, anyone?) or matcha latte, salsas, even drizzling atop veggies roasting over the grill are but a few of the many recipes to try.

 The Effects Of Cannabis In Edibles Versus Smoking Or Vaporizing

-When consuming weed in edibles, the effects take much longer to come on, sometimes as much as an hour or longer.
+When consuming weed in edibles, the effects take much longer to come on, sometimes as much as an hour or more.
 Everyone metabolizes at different rates, based on body weight, hydration level and other factors.
 So even if your friends are “feeling it” and you aren’t, it’s recommended to wait an hour before consuming more than your initial dose.

 Cannabis oil is a versatile, delicious way to enjoy both CBD and THC-infused oils.
 As marijuana products are becoming increasingly accepted by the public and legalized by state governments, more cannabis oil products are hitting store shelves – however it’s just as easy to make batches in your own home.
-When enjoyed responsibly, cannabis oil is something that can compliment many a tasty meal.
+When enjoyed responsibly, cannabis oil is something that can compliment many tasty meals.